bearprin/Beart/README.md

 $ ./build/bin/beart -s scenes/{scenes_file_path} -o {output_file_path}
 ```

-where -s is the scenes file path, -o is the output file path.
+where -s is the scene file path, -o is the output file path.

 The default output file path is the "output/{scenes_file_name}_{timestamp}.exr"